 **The DOUBLE SPACED braille book was specially requested by a TVI who felt that blank lines between sentences would make the braille easier for a beginning braille reader to read, and would facilitate learning.

-A number of teachers have asked whether they should get the single-spaced or double-spaced books for their students.
-In answer to this question, I tell them about the TVI mentioned above.
-Apparently, she was right because other teachers have told me that they prefer the double-spaced books for any student who is a beginning braille reader.
-One teacher mentioned that when sighted students are learning to read they are taught with primers and early reading books which have large spaces between the lines.
-With this in mind, she felt that it made sense to begin braille reading with a double-spaced book.
+most teachers prefer the double-spaced books for any student who is beginning braille.
+One teacher mentioned that sighted students books have large spaces between the lines.
+She felt that it made sense to begin braille reading with a double-spaced book.

 Recently, an adult who is learning to read braille tactilely told me that she had no idea how much easier having a double spaced book would be, for learning to read braille.

 The double-spaced book is PREFERRED by teachers who are teaching new braille readers, of ANY age.

 Double-spacing is recommend by the Braille Authority of North America (BANA) for use in Kindergarten and First Grade Books.
 This is because double-spacing is helpful in developing tracking skills, it makes tracking easier, and it facilitates reading, as it eliminates the confusion of reading two lines that are very close together.

 For those more advanced readers, it might be helpful to use the single spaced book, in order to learn tracking skills that they will need as adults.